 Forgot to mention that I changed the no-OS such that

 Hi,I have not checked what is the minimum sampling rate.
 You said that you had some processing done in the data path, and it worked.
 At this sampling rate?
 Sampling frequency seams pretty low to me.
 I know on Pluto there are the interpolation and decimation modules because there are some problems at lower sampling rates.

 The valid data on the util_rfifo comes only once in every 4 l_clk cycles (2.1312 MHz).Is this data throughput enough for your filter?On what clock are you reading data from the fifo?
 100MHz?Andrei

-Hello Andrei and thank you very much for your help.
+Hello Andrei and thanks for your reply.